 I am often asked by employers about how to find the right Yoga teacher and how to evaluate a teacher.
-Whether you are a health club owner, program coordinator, or a potential student, it is important to accurately evaluate a teacher.
+Whether you are a teacher, health club owner, program coordinator, or a potential student, it is important to accurately evaluate a teacher.
 It is very important for students to find the best possible teacher and it’s wise for instructors to know which qualities to develop.
 That said, here is a short resource for students, teachers, and facilities to use as a reference.

 The following is the “CALM check list.”
 These factors are basic criteria that your Yoga instructor should meet before you continue on to a second class.
 CALM gets it name from four main factors: Communication, Assist, Listen, and Modification.
 For the right Yoga instructor, you should be answering with a “yes” to all questions.